Henning1/dogqc/README.md

 `./dogqc/` contains the query compiler.

+`./sample/` samples for generated `.cu` files and profiling reports.

 ### Getting Started
 First ensure that your environment provides the soft- and hardware described in development environment.
 Similar may work, but has not been tested.